underscoreio/underscoreio/src/html/_jobs/2015-05-20-guardian-content-api.md

 The majority of our code is written in Scala and built on AWS and Elasticsearch, We also have some JavaScript applications and one Clojure application.
 You will have strong server-side skills.
 You should also have an interest in:
-* Scala- Play and Spray
+- Scala -- Play and Spray
-* Elasticsearch, Logstash and Kibana
+- Elasticsearch, Logstash and Kibana
-* AWS (EC2, SQS, SNS, S3, Kinesis)
+- AWS (EC2, SQS, SNS, S3, Kinesis)
-* building scalable, reliable services and related tooling
+- building scalable, reliable services and related tooling

 The team is small, and highly-autonomous.
 Decisions are nearly always made collectively.
 You will be expected to contribute technical knowledge, ideas about how to work and be more productive as a team and also take part in figuring out what we should be doing next.